NXP/etsm/README.md

 This program works as a standalone program, and can be easily integrated in third party program without any modification.

-**Note : For advanced features as triggering event on third party program based on pattern detection, minor modifications on third party program must be done**
+**Note : For advanced features as triggering event on third party program based on pattern detection, minor modifications on third party program must be done.l**

 ## Installation